Spofforth takes Test cricket's first hat-trick

 An equally great Australian bowler made an inauspicious Test debut.
 Only one of Shane Warne's 700-plus Test wickets was taken in this game, against India in Sydney, and it cost him 150 runs - Ravi Shastri was his victim, but not before he hit 206.
 Warne didn't get any at all in the next Test, in Adelaide, but it was understandable: before this series he'd played in only seven first-class matches.
 Still, he turned out to be quite useful.

 By scoring 182 in the second innings of the third Test against West Indies in Calcutta, Sunil Gavaskar added to his list of records: he became the first batsman to hit a century in each innings of a Test match three times.
-He made a mere 107 in the first innings.
+He had made a mere 107 in the first innings.

 New Zealand were bowled out for 45, their third-lowest total, in Cape Town.
 Their innings lasted less than 20 overs.
-They had just memorably beaten Sri Lanka away, but hardly had the euphoria evaporated, and the drama over Ross Taylor's sacking as captain receded from the headlines, when they were rolled over for an innings and 27 runs.
+They had just memorably beaten Sri Lanka away, but hardly had the euphoria evaporated, and the drama over Ross Taylor's sacking as captain receded from the headlines, that they were rolled over for an innings and 27 runs.
 Doug Bracewell became Dale Steyn's 300th Test victim.
 New Zealand lost by an innings in the next Test in Port Elizabeth as well.

 When you make your maiden first-class hundred at the age of 16, as Daryll Cullinan did today, for Border against Natal B in East London, you're expected to go on and become a star.
 Although he made an unbeaten 275 in Auckland in 1998-99, then a record for South Africa in Tests, his frailty against Shane Warne and his chatty chums held Cullinan's reputation in check.
 He averaged only 12.75 against Australia, compared to 48 against everybody else.